connectrpc/conformance/README.md

 RPC: `FailStreamingOutputCall`

 Client calls `FailStreamingOutputCall`, and asks for four response messages.
-The server responds with the response messages, then an error with status `RESOURCE_EXHAUSTED` and a non-ASCII message with error details.
+The server responds with the messages, the status `RESOURCE_EXHAUSTED` and a non-ASCII message, and error details.
 The client verifies that four response messages and the error status with code, message, and details was received.

 #### cancel_after_begin